tstillwell/neows-wrapper/README.md

 `lookup(id)`

-Returns a NEO object with the specified id.
+Returns a NEO object with the specified SPK id.

 __Fetch All__